jmd-dk/concept/doc/utilities/class.rst

 :ref:`parameter <class_extra_background>` and the
 ``class_extra_perturbations`` :ref:`parameter <class_extra_perturbations>`.

-As an example, the below requests the linear growth factor :math:`D` as an extra background quantity, as well as the conformal Newtonian metric potentials :math:`\phi` and :math:`\psi` as extra perturbations:
+As an example, the below requests the comoving distance as an extra background quantity, as well as the conformal Newtonian metric potentials :math:`\phi` and :math:`\psi` as extra perturbations:

 .. code-block:: bash
    :emphasize-lines: 5-6